-I’m really excited about this salad because it’s so simple yet so delicious with all of it’s shred-y, crunchy textures.
+I’m really excited about this salad because it’s so simple yet so delicious with all of its shred-y, crunchy textures.
 If you have a mandoline, this will go really quickly.
-If you don’t, you can use a sharp knife, just try to slice everything as thin as you can.
+If you don’t, you can use a sharp knife, just try to slice everything as thinly as you can.
 (And a side note: please use the safety attachment even though I didn’t here).

 We ate this salad with big bowls of pumpkin soup, but it’ll also be great as a lighter option on your Thanksgiving table.

-- 12 oz. brussels sprouts (about 2 cups shredded)
+- 12 ounces brussels sprouts (about 2 cups shredded)

 - 1 apple, very thinly sliced

 - 2 kohlrabi, stems removed, sliced into matchsticks